International Political Theory (MLitt) 2025 entry

 The MLitt in International Political Theory provides students with a dynamic and systematic understanding of how political theory can be brought to bear on international politics and world affairs.
-It is not a general international relations or international relations theory programme but a specialised programme in political thought.
+It is not a general international relations or international relations theory programme but a specialised programme in international and global political thought.

 Start date